-12. "Mentally incompetent person" means any person who has been adjudicated mentally or legally incompetent by an appropriate district court;

-- 13. a.
-"Person requiring treatment" means a person who because of his or her mental illness or drug or alcohol dependency: - (1) poses a substantial risk of immediate physical harm to self as manifested by evidence or serious threats of or attempts at suicide or other significant self-inflicted bodily harm, - (2) poses a substantial risk of immediate physical harm to another person or persons as manifested by evidence of violent behavior directed toward another person or persons,
+1 k. a licensed drug and alcohol counselor/mental health (LADC/MH) as defined in the Licensed Alcohol and Drug 2 3 Counselors Act; "Mentally incompetent person" means any person who has been 12.
+4 5 adjudicated mentally or legally incompetent by an appropriate district court; 6 "Person requiring treatment" means a person who 7 13. because of his or her mental illness or drug or 9 alcohol dependency: 10 (1)poses a substantial risk of immediate physical harm to self as manifested by evidence or serious 11 12 threats of or attempts at suicide or other 13 significant self-inflicted bodily harm, poses a substantial risk of immediate physical 14 (2) 15 harm to another person or persons as manifested by evidence of violent behavior directed toward 16 another person or persons, 17 has placed another person or persons in a 18 reasonable fear of violent behavior directed 19 towards such person or persons or serious 20 physical harm to them as manifested by serious 21 is in a condition of severe deterioration such that, without immediate intervention, there and immediate threats, exists a substantial risk that severe impairment or injury will result to the person, or

-- (3) has placed another person or persons in a reasonable fear of violent behavior directed towards such person or persons or serious physical harm to them as manifested by serious and immediate threats, - (4) is in a condition of severe deterioration such that, without immediate intervention, there exists a substantial risk that severe impairment or injury will result to the person, or - (5) poses a substantial risk of immediate serious physical injury to self or death as manifested by evidence that the person is unable to provide for and is not providing for his or her basic physical needs. - b.
+- (5) poses a substantial risk of immediate serious physical injury to self or death as manifested by evidence that the person is unable to provide for and is not providing for his or her basic physical needs. - b.
 The mental health or substance abuse history of the person may be used as part of the evidence to determine whether the person is a person requiring treatment or an assisted outpatient.
 The mental health or substance abuse history of the person shall not be the sole basis for this determination. - c.
-Unless a person also meets the criteria established in subparagraph a or b of this paragraph, "person requiring treatment" or an "assisted outpatient" shall not mean: - a person whose mental processes have been weakened or impaired by reason of advanced years, dementia, or Alzheimer's disease, - (2) a mentally retarded or developmentally disabled person with intellectual or developmental disability as defined in Title 10 of the Oklahoma Statutes, - (3) a person with seizure disorder, - (4) a person with a traumatic brain injury, or - (5) a person who is homeless.
+Unless a person also meets the criteria established in subparagraph a or b of this paragraph, person requiring treatment or an assisted outpatient shall not mean: - (1) a person whose mental processes have been weakened or impaired by reason of advanced years, dementia, or Alzheimer's disease, - (2) a mentally retarded or developmentally an intellectually disabled person as defined in Title 10 of the Oklahoma Statutes, - (3) a person with seizure disorder,

+(4) a person with a traumatic brain injury, or

+(5) a person who is homeless.
-d.
-A person who meets the criteria established in this section but who is medically unstable, or the facility holding the person is unable to treat the additional medical conditions of that person, should be discharged and transported in accordance with Section 1-110 of this title;

-14. "Petitioner" means a person who files a petition alleging that an individual is a person requiring treatment or an assisted outpatient;

-15. "Executive director" means the person in charge of a facility as defined in this section;

-16. "Private hospital or facility" means any general hospital maintaining a neuro-psychiatric unit or ward, or any private hospital or facility for care and treatment of a person having a mental illness, which is not supported by the state or federal government.
-The term "private hospital" or "facility" shall not include nursing homes or other facilities maintained primarily for the care of elderly and disabled persons;

-17. "Individualized treatment plan" means a proposal developed during the stay of an individual in a facility, under the provisions of this title, which is specifically tailored to the treatment needs of the individual.
+- d.
+A person who meets the criteria established in this section, but who is medically unstable, or the facility holding the person is unable to treat the additional medical conditions of that person should be discharged and transported in accordance with Section 1-110 of this title; - 14.
+"Petitioner" means a person who files a petition alleging that an individual is a person requiring treatment or an assisted outpatient; - 15.
+"Executive director" means the person in charge of a facility as defined in this section; - 16.
+"Private hospital or facility" means any general hospital maintaining a neuro-psychiatric unit or ward, or any private hospital or facility for care and treatment of a person having a mental illness, which is not supported by the state or federal government.
+The term "private hospital" or "facility" shall not include nursing homes or other facilities maintained primarily for the care of elderly and disabled persons; - 17.
+"Individualized treatment plan" means a proposal developed during the stay of an individual in a facility, under the provisions of this title, which is specifically tailored to the treatment needs of the individual.
 Each plan shall clearly include the following: